e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

    * - cmdtarget[x]
      - The x'th target on the command, starting with 0.
 For example, if the command was `!so modernmeerkat`, then `{{ cmdtarget[0] }}` will have `modernmeerkat` in it.
 See below for an example.
+   * - startnewmessage
+     - Split the text at this location and start a new message to send to chat.

 Multiple Targets
 ^^^^^^^^^^^^^^^^